haodong2000/TagGPT/README.md

 # TagGPT
-TagGPT: A simple multimodal dialog generation engine based on ChatGPT.
+TagGPT: A simple ChatGPT based multimodal dialog generation engine that can "see" and "hear"

 ## Configuration